-- (6) "Phase II" means the phase of treatment for members who have been admitted for more than ninety (90) days and who have successfully completed Phase I. - (7) "Phase III" means the phase of treatment for members who have been admitted for more than six (6) months and who have successfully completed Phase II. - (8) "Phase IV" means the phase of treatment for members who have been admitted for more than nine (9) months and who have successfully completed Phase III. - (9) "Phase V" means the phase of treatment for members who have been admitted for more than one (1) year. - (10) "Phase VI" means the phase of treatment for members who voluntarily seek medically supervised withdrawal and abstinence from all drugs, including methadone as prescribed.
-A member may enter this phase at any time in the treatment and rehabilitation process. - (b) Coverage.
+- (6) "Phase II" means the phase of treatment for members who have been admitted for more than ninety (90) days and who have successfully completed Phase Isecond ninety (90) days of treatment. - (7) "Phase III" means the phase of treatment for members who have been admitted for more than six (6) months and who have successfully completed Phase II third ninety (90) days of treatment. - (8) "Phase IV" means the phase of treatment for members who have been admitted for more than nine (9) months and who have successfully completed Phase III last ninety (90) days of the first year of treatment. - (9) "Phase V" means the phase of treatment for members who have been admitted receiving continuous treatment for more than one (1) year. - (10) "Phase VI" means the phase of treatment for members who voluntarily seek medically supervised withdrawal and abstinence from all drugs, including methadone as prescribed.
+A member may enter this phase at any time in the treatment and rehabilitation process have been receiving continuous treatment for more than two (2) years. - (b) Coverage.
 The SoonerCare program provides coverage of medically necessary MAT services in OTPs, including but not limited to, methadone treatment, to eligible individuals with OUD.
 An OTP must have the capacity to provide the full range of services included in the definition of MAT and must document both medication dosing and supporting behavioral health services, including but not limited to, individual, family and group therapy and rehabilitation services.
-MAT services and/or medications may also be provided in OBOT settings per OAC 317:30-5-9(b)(17). - (c) OTP requirements.
+MAT services and/or medications may also be provided in OBOT settings per OAC 317:30-5-9(b)(17)(16). - (c) OTP requirements.
 Every OTP provider shall: - (1) Have a current contract with the OHCA as an OTP provider; - (2) Hold a certification as an OTP from ODMHSAS, unless deemed an exempted entity as defined by federal law; - (3) Hold a certification from the Substance Abuse and Mental Health Services Administration (SAMHSA); - (4) Be appropriately accredited by a SAMHSA-approved accreditation organization; - (5) Be registered with the DEA and the OBNDD; and - (6) Meet all state and federal opioid treatment standards, including all requirements within OAC 450:70. - (d) Individual OTP providers.
-OTP providers include a: - (1) MAT provider MAT provider who is a physician, physician's assistant (PA), or advanced practice registered nurse (APRN) who may prescribe, dispense, and administer medications in accordance with state and federal law and the Oklahoma Medicaid State Plan. - (2) OTP behavioral health services practitioner is OTP behavioral health services practitioner who is a practitioner that meets the qualifications in OAC 317:30-5-240.3, except for family support and training providers, qualified behavioral therapy aide providers, multi-systemic therapy providers, and case manager I providers, for the provision of outpatient behavioral health services. - (e) Intake and assessment.
+OTP providers include a: - (1) MAT provider who is a physician, physician's assistant (PA), or advanced practice registered nurse (APRN) who may prescribe, dispense, and administer medications in accordance with state and federal law and the Oklahoma Medicaid State Plan. - (2) OTP behavioral health services practitioner who is a practitioner that meets the qualifications in OAC 317:30-5-240.3, except for family support and training providers, qualified behavioral therapy aide providers, multi-systemic therapy providers, and case manager I providers, for the provision of outpatient behavioral health services. - (e) Intake and assessment.
 OTPs shall conduct intake and assessment procedures in accordance with OAC 450:70-3-5 through OAC 450:70-3-7. - (f) Service phases.
 In accordance with OAC 450:70-6-17.2 through OAC 450:70-6-17.8, the OTP shall have structured phases of treatment and rehabilitation to support member progress and to establish requirements regarding member attendance and service participation.
 The OTP shall utilize ASAM criteria to determine the appropriate level of care during each phase of treatment.
-Treatment requirements for each phase shall include, but not limited to, the following: - (1) During phase I, the member shall participate in a minimum of four (4) sessions of therapy or rehabilitation services per month with at least one (1) session being individual therapy, rehabilitation, or case management.
+Treatment requirements for each phase shall include, but not limited to, the following: